 Life After Bankruptcy

 Filing Bankruptcy will drop your credit score.
-This is the major reprecussion why people try to avoid it.
-If you have a great credit score it will drop it about 200 points or so which will affect your ability to get credit in the “near” future.
-Many of my client already have low credit scores or have missed mortgage payments, credit card payments, have judgments and other things that are already affecting their scores.
+The process may cause significant stress for the debtor and their family.
+These are the primary reasons why people try to avoid it.
+If you have an excellent credit score, it will drop by about 200 points, affecting your ability to get credit in the “near” future.
+Many of my clients already have low credit scores or have missed mortgage payments, credit card payments, judgments, and other things affecting their scores.
 Don’t let the fear of a low score stop you from filing.
 Credit will come.
-If you reaffirm your home or car and keep paying on it, that will help prove you are credit worthy.
-Many lenders send out credit offers to recently filed bankrputcy debtors since they no longer have debt and can’t file for another 8 years.
-I would say that I have seen clients after 3 years regain credit scores in the low 700’s and qualify for conventional mortgages.
-You just need to rethink how you use credit and be sure to pay it back quicker and at higher percentages then you were before you file.
-Bankruptcy can feel like a life altering choice but I have found that it is typically for the better and a fresh start is much better then sitting in the quagmire or debt and not making the difficult but appropriate decisions.
-Companies file for Bankruptcy for the same reasons that people do but people forget that the process is for emerging in better shape and not giving up.
+If you reaffirm your home or car and keep paying on it, that will help prove you are credit-worthy.
+Many lenders send credit offers to recently filed bankruptcy debtors since they no longer have debt and can’t file for another eight years.
+After three years, I would say that I have seen clients regain credit scores in the low 700s and qualify for conventional mortgages.
+You need to rethink how you use credit and pay it back quicker and at higher percentages than before you file.
+Bankruptcy can feel like a life-altering choice, but I have found that it is typically for the better, and a fresh start is much better than sitting in the quagmire of debt and not making the difficult but appropriate decisions.
+Companies file for Bankruptcy for the same reasons that people do, but people forget that the process is for emerging in better shape and not giving up.